Matteo-Sperti/IoTomatoes/IoTomatoes_SupportPackage/README.md

 ### MyThread

 This python module contains the class for the custom threads of the platform.
+In particular it contains the class for the thread that periodically sends the refresh message to the catalog.

 **[Code >>](https://github.com/Matteo-Sperti/IoTomatoes_SupportPackage/src/MyThread.py)**